-A group of Estonian entrepreneurs and education activists will launch a new school that helps solve the country’s growing demand for software developers.
+A group of Estonian entrepreneurs and education activists has launched a new school that helps solve the country’s growing demand for software developers.

 Jõhvi Coding School is based on the internationally acclaimed 01 Edu platform and will open its doors in the fall of 2021.
 The school is aimed at students above the age of 18 who want to obtain a practical command in up-to-date software development.
 The capacity of the school will be 200 students per year.

 There are no requirements to present a straight-A report card, a fancy resume or even programming skills.
-The students will be pre-selected based on a 10-minute cognitive test, followed by a month-long admission course in the summer, called “the pool”.
+The students will be pre-selected based on a cognitive test, followed by a three-week admission course in the summer, called “selection sprint”.
 Those who pass the test period, will be admitted to the tuition-free, all expenses covered, intense programme during which the students solve computer-generated tasks.
 The 01 Edu system courses are set up similarly to computer games: the student can access the next level after successfully completing the previous one.

 Although the school encourages the students to work in teams, they can each pick their own pace.
 Therefore, the completion of the programme can vary from one year to two.
 The students can choose between courses in databases, networks, software applications and interfaces, as well as user experience design.